Net Energy Metering (NEM) FAQ

 If we received your application by the deadline, we sent you and/or your contractor a confirmation email letting you know we received it.

 Net Energy Metering (NEM) is available to SCE customers who produce their own electricity through an eligible renewable generating system.
 The NEM option allows you to receive credit(s) for the surplus electricity you supply to the electric grid.
-This credit is applied to your energy bill to offset all or part of the costs associated with the energy you consume from the grid each month.
+This credit is applied to your energy bill to offset all, or part of the costs associated with the energy you consume from the grid each month.

 Once enrolled in the NEM program, SCE uses a bi-directional meter to track the amount of electricity exported to the grid by your generating system as well as the amount of electricity you consume from the power grid during each billing period.
 SCE will then calculate the “net” difference between your consumption and the exported energy to determine the final charges for your electricity.